Kaushal2701/FullStack_Project_1/README.md

 Add the developer side ClientID, ClientSecret, mongodb link and cookie keys in the server/config/dev.js file on ur pc.

+Also create a .gitignore file so that you don't commit/upload the dev.js file and node_modules folder.

 This app is under deployment
 It will be updated in future